top of page

 Healing Stages of a Plantar Wart (During Treatment)

-If you’ve started treating a wart, whether at home or with your podiatrist, it’s useful to know what the healing process might look like:
+If you've started treating a wart, whether at home or with your podiatrist, it helps to know what to expect.
+The plantar wart stages of healing follow a broadly predictable pattern, though the timeline varies from person to person:

 1. Presence and Diagnosis